Screen time: Language development

-Children that spend an increased amount of time on screens have less opportunities to interact with adults and caregivers which reduces their language development.
-Language skills is an essential part of early childhood development, and human interaction is the best way for these children to develop those skills.
-When children are spending most of their time using tablets and screens there are less chances for them to interact with adults, like their parents, to expand their language skill set.
-It has been shown that younger, preschool aged children and the amount of screen time they are exposed to has a negative effect on their language development.
-When these children are spending 2 or more hours on their screens, tablets, TV's it is more likely for them to have a poor vocabulary and shows delays in when they are starting to speak.
+Children who spend an increased amount of time on screens have fewer opportunities to interact with adults and caregivers which reduces their language development.
+Language skills are an essential part of early childhood development, and human interaction is the best way for these children to develop those skills.
+When children are spending most of their time using tablets and screens there are fewer chances for them to interact with adults, like their parents, to expand their language skill set.
+It has been shown that younger, preschool-aged children and the amount of screen time they are exposed to negatively affect their language development.
+When these children are spending 2 or more hours on their screens, tablets, TVs it is more likely for them to have a poor vocabulary and show delays when they are starting to speak.
 In the Journal of Psychiatric Research a research study was performed to show the correlation between screen time and developmental and behavioral issues.
-This research showed that out of the 28,484 preschool aged children in the study it was concluded that children with two or more hours of screen time a day showed to have 1.54 to 2.38 times more odds of having a speech disorder and had 1.96 times more likely to have a type of learning disability, then those children who had an hour or less of screen time per day.
+This research showed that out of the 28,484 preschool-aged children in the study it was concluded that children with two or more hours of screen time a day were found to have 1.54 to 2.38 times the odds of having a speech disorder and were 1.96 times more likely to have a type of learning disability than those children who had an hour or less of screen time per day.

 Academic performance

 Academic performance can be improved by screen time depending on the length and content of exposure.
-Toddlers after the age of 18 months can be exposed to high-quality programming such as Sesame Street or PBS that provide educational television.
+Toddlers after the age of 18 months can be exposed to high-quality programming such as Sesame Street or PBS that provides educational television.
 The right content can prove beneficial, but too much screen time distracts students from studying.
-It is important for parents to establish a limit to how much screen time their children can use per day.
+It is important for parents to establish a limit on how much screen time their children can use per day.
 Limiting and monitoring children's screen usage can increase cognitive development, but further research is required to get a better understanding of how screen time positively affects academic performance.
 On the other hand, increased screen use has been associated with missing school assignments.
-Students who used screens for more than two hours a day are twice as likely to not turn in homework on a regular basis.
+Students who use screens for more than two hours a day are twice as likely to not turn in homework on a regular basis.